Characteristic foliations -- a survey: Case (1): Closed leaves

-To make this rigorous take a locally transverse section $\Sigma$ of the foliation, which serves as a local model for $D/{\mathcal F}$.
-Then, by Lemma \ref{lem:Fomega}, $\sigma|_\Sigma$ is symplectic and glues to a global symplectic form on $D/{\mathcal F}$.
-The details can be found in \cite[Lem.\ 6]{Sawon}.
+For the open set covered by leaves with trivial holonomy this can be made rigorous by taking a locally transverse section $\Sigma$ to each leaf of the foliation, which can be taken as a local model for $D/{\mathcal F}$ near the point corresponding to the leaf.
+Then, by Lemma \ref{lem:Fomega}, $\sigma|_\Sigma$ is symplectic.
+These symplectic forms glue to a global symplectic form on the open subset of $D/{\mathcal F}$ corresponding to leaves with trivial holonomy, see \cite[Lem.\ 6]{Sawon} for some more details.

 Looking at the local behavior of the symplectic form around the multiple fibres, Amerik and Campana \cite{AC} proved the following:

 \begin{lem}[Amerik--Campana] The map $\pi$ has no multiple fibres in codimension one.
 Moreover some multiple of the canonical bundle of $D/\mathcal{F}$ is trivial. \end{lem}